-An adult recipient/ineligible parent appears on the CLMR in eJAS when they reach 58 months of TANF/SFA notifying the WFPS/WFSSS the adult recipient/ineligible parent is nearing the 60-month time limit.
+An adult recipient appears on the CLMR in eJAS when they reach 58 months of TANF/SFA notifying the WFPS/WFSSS they are nearing the 60-month time limit.
 Each parent in a two-parent household appears separately on the CLMR when they reach 58 months.

-The WFPS/WFSSS schedules an appointment with the adult recipient/ineligible parent using the ACES Online General Appointment Letter (50-05) or eJAS appointment letter, to complete the time limit hardship extension between month 58 and 60.
+The WFPS/WFSSS schedules an appointment with the adult recipient using the ACES Online General Appointment Letter (50-05) or eJAS appointment letter, to complete the time limit extension review between month 58 and 60.
 Include in the letter:

 "Our records show you've used [number] months of TANF/SFA.
-To receive more than 60 months of TANF/SFA, you must qualify for a time limit hardship extension.
-I need to meet with you on [date /time] to determine if you will qualify for a time limit hardship extension and/or review your plans for supporting your family if your case closes.
-You may bring a person of your choosing to the appointment.
+To receive more than 60 months of TANF/SFA, you must qualify for a time limit extension.
+I need to meet with you on [date /time] to determine if you will qualify for a time limit extension and/or review your plans for supporting your family if your case closes.
+You may bring a person of your choosing to the appointment.”

 At this appointment, we'll discuss if you have changes or updates to the following: